Running Zones 1-5 Explained: Why They Matter!

 Training Zone Metrics Overview

-One of the most effective ways to structure your running is by using training zones based on maximum heart rate (Max HR).
-Some runners also train using pace zones, especially when guided by recent race results, threshold testing, or lactate threshold heart rate (LTHR) or pace.
+A structured way to organise your training is by using zones based on maximum heart rate (Max HR).
+Some runners also prefer to use pace zones, especially when guided by recent race results, threshold tests or lactate threshold heart rate or pace.

-Each zone corresponds to a specific intensity level and targets different adaptations:
+Each zone targets a specific intensity and adaptation:

 Zone 1: Recovery